|

 entries.
 How many times have you heard someone lament about

 being "stuck in the wrong hand?"
+On many deals,

 there is an opportunity to make a key play to ensure that